Best Auto Insurance Companies for Drivers Who Don’t Own a Car (2023)

 Non-owner car insurance is certainly cheaper than a regular policy with full coverage auto insurance, but you must remember that it only covers other people, leaving you to pay out of pocket for your own expenses after an accident.

-Progressive, Geico, and State Farm all offer unique policies that can fit specific needs when searching for non-owner car insurance.
-You can enter your ZIP code into our free quote comparison tool below to get insurance quotes for a car you don’t own.
+Progressive, State Farm, and Nationwide all offer affordable non-owners car insurance that can fit specific needs when searching for non-owner car insurance.
+You can enter your ZIP code into our free quote comparison tool below to get a non-owner car insurance quote for a car you don’t own.

 Frequently Asked Questions